djeada/Stanford-Machine-Learning/slides/stanford_machine_learning_week_17.md

+## Large Scale Machine Learning
+Training machine learning models on large datasets can be challenging due to the computational resources required.
+However, there are techniques that can make this process more efficient and effective.
+One such technique is using a low bias algorithm and training it on a large amount of data.
+This can help you achieve high performance.
+In this discussion, we will explore techniques such as stochastic gradient descent and online learning, which allow us to efficiently train models on large datasets.
+We will also examine how to determine if our model is suffering from high bias or high variance and how to address these issues.
+By the end of this discussion, you should have a better understanding of how to effectively train models on large datasets.

 ## Learning with large datasets
 Taking a low bias algorithm and training it on a large amount of data is one of the greatest approaches to get high performance.

 * Assume we have a data collection with m = 100,000, 000.
 * On such a large system, how can we train a logistic regression model?